limshengxue/subway-location-tracker-backend/README.md

   - Since distance computation has a complexity of O(n^2), persisting this data optimizes performance by trading storage for processing speed.
 - To detect 5 KM radius catchment overlaps efficiently, a potential optimization technique is to sort outlets by geocoordinates and implement early stopping.
 ![alt text](<assets/Potential Early Stopping Distance Computation.png>)
-- However, this method would prevent full distance computations between outlets, limiting LLM capabilities in answering related queries.
+- However, this method would prevent distance computations between all outlets, limiting LLM capabilities in answering related queries.
 - Therefore, full computation is used.
 - The computed distances are stored as a pandas DataFrame, allowing indexing based on outlet IDs.